kuruparan/kuruparan.github.io/_pages/about.md

 Recent Updates
 ======

+June 2024- Successfully submitted PhD Thesis

 Oct 2023 - Presented a conference paper on  Multimodal and  Multiplanar-MRI  at MICCAI workshop MLMI  Vancouver, Canada.

-Aug 2023 - Sucessfully defended final year  review of PhD
+Aug 2023 - Successfully defended final year  review of PhD

 Apr 2023 - Presented a conference paper on  Urethra segmentation with Multiplanar-MRI  at ISBI cartagena, Colombia.

-Aug 2022 - Sucessfully defended 2 nd year  review of PhD
+Aug 2022 - Successfully defended 2 nd year  review of PhD

 Jul 2022 - Presented a conference paper on Domain generalization on MRI image segmentation at MIDL, Switzerland.

-Aug 2021 - Sucessfully defended first year review of PhD
+Aug 2021 - Successfully defended first year review of PhD

 Sept 14 2020 - one paper got accepted to DICTA2020.